-A time to Burnish by Radhika Nathan
+A Time to Burnish by Radhika Nathan

-A time to burnish by Radhika Nathan is a romantic thriller in the backdrop of art and antiquities theft.
-I earlier read ‘The Mute Anklet‘ by Radhika Nathan – it was story set during the times of Tipu Sultan.
+A Time to burnish by Radhika Nathan is a romantic thriller in the backdrop of art and antiquities theft.
+I earlier read ‘The Mute Anklet‘ by Radhika Nathan – it was a story set during the times of Tipu Sultan.
 This time, Radhika Nathan takes you through the history of Chola bronzes.
 Her story is more of a crime thriller but it is the romantic angle that takes the center stage for better part of the book.
-All the women who grew up with the Mills & boons kind of romantic ideas would enjoy reading this a lot.
+All the women who grew up with the Mills & Boons kind of romantic ideas would enjoy reading this a lot.

 It’s the story of an antique Chola bronze sold to a museum in London.
 The curator – an American sends his brother to Chennai to track the back story of the idol.
 He suspects the story sold to him by the seller of the Chola Idol.
 The brother reaches Chennai.
 He is guided to the various Chola Bronze sellers in Chennai by a young friend of the curator.
 What follows is a double layered narrative.

 One layer of the story leads to the Chola history – the story of bronzes and the relevance of them in the lives of the ancient Tamil population.
 There is a connection established through music and chants.
 The story moves from London to Chennai to Thanjavur and then to small villages where the Stapathis or the sculptors live.
 I would hold back what the climax is and how the truth unfolds.
 Rest assured it is a nice trip through the hinterlands of Tamil Nadu.
 A trip down the memory lane through the forgotten temples and temple treasures of Chola period.